Strategies to reduce your federal sentence or have it dropped entirely in 2025

 Factors considered by judges for sentence reductions

-When deciding whether to grant a sentence reduction, judges weigh factors such as:
+When deciding whether to grant a sentence reduction, judges often weigh factors such as:

 - Risk to public safety